gekitsu/bouldering-for-beginners/bouldering_for_beginners.md

 **Eric Karlsson Bouldering – Shoes**: [link](https://www.youtube.com/watch?v=QBxukNzgjDg)\
 A good primer on what to look for in beginner shoes.

+**Catalyst Climbing – Guide to Climbing Shoes**: [link](https://www.youtube.com/watch?v=CYTYTTpUaLI)\
+Catalyst’s Louis Parkinson is presenting a good overview over different types of shoes and their different strengths, as well as a very reasonable approach to a different to convey topic – how much to downsize your shoes.

 **Jenn Sends – The Tea on All My Climbing Shoes**: [link](https://www.youtube.com/watch?v=zTqHD8LecXE)\
 Another good Jenn Sends compilation of general knowledge.
 She includes links to other videos and websites, and even compiled a playlist of good shoe-related videos she found.